Top

 A premarital agreement, also called a “prenup,” is an agreement between two future spouses made in contemplation of marriage.
 Premarital agreements govern contentious issues that might arise in the case of divorce, such as spousal support and property division.

 A common misconception is that prenups imply divorce or distrust, thus discouraging many couples from creating one.
-However, prenuptial agreements are actually for dedicated couples that want to define finances during marriage and have a plan in case a marriage ends in death or divorce.
+However, prenuptial agreements are actually for committed couples who want to define finances during marriage and have a plan in case a marriage ends in death or divorce.

 Note that when a couple says their wedding vows, separate property can become marital property jointly owned by both spouses.
 A prenuptial agreement can further specify this by defining each spouse’s right to their own separate property and preventing property arguments down the road.